Isralechee/Error-HRESULT-0x80073CFF-Claude-MSIX-Fix/README.md

 ---

----
+## 📝 Notes

-## Notes
+- **Administrator privileges required**: All PowerShell commands must be run as Administrator.

-- **Administrator privileges required**: All PowerShell commands must be run as Administrator
+- **Restart recommended**: After applying fixes, restart your computer for best results.
-- **Restart recommended**: After applying fixes, restart your computer for best results
+- **Windows Insider builds**: This issue is more common on Insider Preview builds.
-- **Windows Insider builds**: This issue is more common on Insider Preview builds
+- **Path adjustment**: If your `.msix` file is not in the Downloads folder, update the `-Path` parameter accordingly.

 ---

-## References
+## 🔗 References

 - [Microsoft Docs: Enable your device for development](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development)
 - [Microsoft Docs: Sideloading](https://docs.microsoft.com/en-us/windows/msix/sideload-apps)